Susan Merrill Squier

 Chicken Culture--an ongoing investigation

 For the last seven or so years I have been keeping chickens, initially ones from my sister's farm, then chickens from the Amish/Mennonite poultry auction down in Big Valley and from the poultry science research center at my university, and finally birds I ordered online from a poultry hatchery, Murray McMurray.
 Chickens are fascinating creatures, but even more absorbing is what they teach about forgotten knowledges: relearning skills for 'reading' a chicken's conformation and behavior (still taught to rural girls and boys where I live, so they can exhibit their chickens at the Grange Fair in cages such as the one to the left, for expert judging), recovering alternative ways of thinking about farming and our whole food system, discovering that dead metaphors and 'old wives tales' have real practices behind them, returning to classic children's stories to uncover fresh meanings, as well as assessing the many new ways we are imagining, transforming, even re-engineering chickens to respond to our own fantasies, wishes and desires.
 Neither a nostalgia trip nor a celebration of progress, my encounter with chickens continues to be more like a meditation on interconnectedness or what Buddhists call "dependent origination."
-Along the way I have written a book, Poultry Science, Chicken Culture: A Partial ABC, which will be coming out from Rutgers University Press in Fall/Winter 2010.

 RIP my beautiful Sebrights!